Overview of Audit Methods

-The Network Folder Audit is a method of LAN audit, based on using standalone audit agents.
-With this method you can audit networked computers on a regular basis.
-It involves two steps: the deployment of the Inventory Analyzer package to a centralized location, accessible by all networked computers (i.e. a network shared folder), and the automation of the Inventory Analyzer using domain logon scripts or scheduled tasks.
-Audit snapshots are stored in an intermediary repository on the same network share until they are processed by the
+The Network Folder Audit is a method of LAN audit, based on using audit agents in the standalone mode.
+Using this method you can audit networked computers on a regular basis.
+It involves two steps: deployment of the Inventory Analyzer package to a centralized location, accessible by all networked computers (i.e. a network shared folder), and automation the Inventory Analyzer using domain logon scripts or scheduled tasks.
+Audit snapshots are stored in an intermediary repository on the same network share until they are processed by the Inventory Server and imported into the database.
+The Inventory Server automatically reflects changes of the audit configuration made in the configurations of its deployed audit agents using the Alloy Discovery Desktop App .

 The Remote Audit is a method of WAN audit, based on the deployment of standalone audit agents to a remote network.
 With this method, you can regularly audit offsite computers and remote networks that have no direct connection to the local network.